codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

 - Bank transactions can't be older than the most recent transaction available on the destination bank account.
 - Up to 1000 bank transactions can be synced at a time.

 Use the [Create bank transactions](/bank-feeds-api#/operations/create-bank-transactions) endpoint to post your SMB user's bank transactions to QuickBooks Online.

 Because of the way bank transactions work, we recommend you post seven days of transactions on the initial sync.
 For subsequent syncs, we recommend you post daily transaction data.

+QBO sources the transactions from codat. so you pushed bank feeds transactions to codat, and then qbo pulled from codat. flow isbank -> codat -> qbo

 ```python
 req = operations.CreateBankTransactionsRequest(